tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - Some managers spend lots of money researching macroeconomic, political, and market analysis to try to guess which assets will perform best in the future.
 And this is a fool's errand.
     - Why?
 The market has already priced this information into the current price

-- Periodically rebalance your portfolio back to your policy allocation.
-This will increase your long-term return and enhance investment discipline

 - Effective portfolio diversification can increase return while reducing risks.
 Achieving this benefit requires rebalancing the portfolio back to its target or "policy" AA.
 This is difficult to do and almost always involves moving against the market sentiment